Alex Moran

 Don’t forget that your employees also make up a key part of your audience, so it’s important to include them in your brand audit.
 After all, they’re responsible for creating the customer experience that’s essential to your brand, so if they don’t fully understand what your brand means or stands for then they won’t be able to convey that effectively to your audience.
 Using team surveys, which can even be made anonymous, you should ask them questions regarding what your brand means internally and whether they feel that your organisation is delivering on your brand’s promises.

-Gather results and make an action plan
+Gather the results and make an action plan

 Now you’ve completed all of the above steps, it’s time to gather your results so you can create a picture of which things are going well and which need some work.
 A SWOT analysis is a helpful matrix for bringing your findings all together in one neat table, helping you to summarise internal strengths and weaknesses against external opportunities and threats.
 This high-level view will enable you to draw up a game plan for bringing your brand in line with your organisation’s mission and vision.